cosasha97/kernel-methods-challenge/README.md

   *  "mismatch.py": mismatch kernel
   *  "substring.py": substring kernel
   *  "models.py": script containing the code for:
-      * a class 'KernelMethod' (parent class any each kernel method)
+      * a class 'KernelMethod' (parent class of any each kernel method)
-      * Kernel Ridge Regression
+      * KernelRidgeRegression: class for Kernel Ridge Regression
-      * Kernel SVM (version with and without bias)
+      * SupportVectorMachine and SupportVectorMachine2: classes for Kernel SVM (version with and without bias)
   *  "utils.py":
       * DataLoader: class load the data
       * GridSearch: class to perform the grid search